-- Although the GDPL was to come into force in August 2020 but due to the Covid-19 pandemic it has been postponed to 3 May 2021, with the penalty provisions only coming into effect on 1 August 2021.
+- Although the GDPL was to come into force in August 2020, due to the Covid-19 pandemic commencement has been postponed to 3 May 2021, with the penalty provisions only coming into effect on 1 August 2021.

 Brazil has traditionally had very lax laws addressing personal data.
 With the exception of specific data (such as health, banking and airline passenger records), Brazil never had a comprehensive set of rules dealing with the storage, access and processing of personal data.

 On 15 August 2018, the GDPL was published in the official gazette, thus becoming law.
 On 28 December 2018, Provisional Measure 869/2018 was published, creating Brazil’s Personal Data Agency.
 In July 2019, that Provisional Measure was approved by Congress and converted into Law 13,853/2019.

 Due to the Covid-19 outbreak, on 29 April 2020 (via Provisional Measure 959/2020) the commencement date for the GDPL was changed to 3 May 2021).
 On 12 June 2020 (via Law 14,010/2020) the commencement date for the penalty provisions was extended to 1 August 2021.

 The GDPL addresses how personal data is to be treated by individuals and companies.
 It aims to “protect the fundamental rights of freedom and privacy, and the free development of the personality of the individual”.